-As stated above, the Georgia dog bite statute imposes strict liability on the owner of a dog, if the dog injures a person while it is without a leash, in violation of a local ordinance.
-Here are two ordinances that, if violated, shall result in strict liability on the part of the dog owner:
+As stated on another page, the Georgia dog bite statute imposes strict liability on the owner of a dog if the dog injures a person while it is without a leash or not at heel, in violation of a local ordinance.
+Here are ordinances that, if violated, shall result in strict liability on the part of the dog owner:

 Cherokee County Code:

 (a) It shall be unlawful for the owner of any animal, or anyone having an animal in his possession and custody, to allow it to run at large unattended on or about the streets and highways of the unincorporated and incorporated limits of the county, or on the property of another person or of the person in possession of such property, except for dogs being used in hunting in accordance with state game and fish department laws, rules and regulations.

 Sec.
 10-55.
 Animal control generally.
 Restraint and control.

 (f) Every animal shall be restrained and controlled so as to prevent it from molesting passersby, chasing vehicles, or attacking persons or other animals.